 Telephone 332 was the workhorse of the British Post Office for many years from the 1930s to the 1950s.
 The version with the dial for use on automatic exchanges was designated Auto.
 This model has a straight plastic handset cord which was used as a replacement for the plaited cords in later years.

-showing that it was probably in private use and not BPO issue.
-Both handset and line
+The version without dial was called CB for Central Battery.
+The handset has Ericsson Telephones ETL logo showing that it was probably in private use and not BPO issue.
+Both handset and line cords are plaited.
+See the information on the Ericsson N1365.

-The 1950s say renewed interest in improving the design of telephones, both from an aesthetic point and to improve transmission characteristics.
+The 1950s saw renewed interest in improving the design of telephones, both from an aesthetic point and to improve transmission characteristics.
 The GEC below was the precursor of the 700 series of transmission circuits, though still housed in a bakelite case.
 See article in the Repository.